wp-plugins/kb-advanced-rss-widget/README.txt

 **Instructions**

 Background before we continue: Every RSS feed contains a number of items (e.g. headlines).
 Each item contains a variety of elements; at a minimum, each item usually has a title, a link, and a description.
+This plugin uses [MagpieRSS](http://magpierss.sourceforge.net/) (included) to grab and parse RSS feeds.

 **Example 1: Basic usage**